<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4234353&amp;fmt=gif">

 MENU

-The Chief Diversity Officer: A candid conversation at CoreNet Global Corporate Real Estate Week
+Chief Inclusion Officer: A candid conversation at CoreNet Global Corporate Real Estate Week

 Last month Chely Wright, Chief Diversity, Equity and Inclusion Officer at Unispace spoke on a panel at CoreNet Corporate Real Estate Week alongside diversity leaders from JLL, CBRE, and Cushman & Wakefield.